Khaled-Skairek/nd00333_AZMLND_C2/README.md

 4. Let the student do some coding would be nice
 # Screenshots
 Here we will go through the steps of the project along with the screenshots of functioning steps.
-1. Dataset of the bankmarketing is registrered in Azure ML
+1. Dataset of the bankmarketing is registrered in Azure ML:
+We have to have data to start with, the following screenshots shows the dataset we are going to use registered in the Azure ML studio.
 ![Registered dataset](images/01_Registered_datasets.png)
-3. Experiment is complete
+2. Experiment is complete
+The following screenshot shows the experiment in the state complete, which means the pipeline (load data + auto ml) was complete.
 ![Experiment is complete](images/02_automl_completed.png)
-5. Best model
+3. Best model
+Once the auto ml module step is complete, the list of models are available the the best model in terms of performance measure is chosen.
+Here are some details of the best model:
 ![Best model](images/03_automl_best_model.png)
-7. Application insights
+4. Application insights
+We choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
+The executed code in logs.py enables Application Insights.
+"Application Insights enabled" is disabled before executing logs.py.
 ![Application insights](images/04_application_insights.png)
-9. Logs
+5. Logs
 ![Logs](images/05_logs_1.png)
 ![Logs](images/06_logs_2.png)
-11. Swagger runs on localhost
+6. Swagger runs on localhost
+We use Swagger to communicate ith the deployed model API, for that we have a local Swagger server setup as we can see in the following screenshots:
 ![Swagger runs on localhost](images/swagger_best_model.png)
 ![Swagger runs on localhost](images/swagger_post.png)
-13. Endpoint
+7. Endpoint
+Once the model was successfully deployed, it can be used.
+The following image shows the response of the deployed model after sending JSON Payload data in the form that the model expects.
+To have a look at the format of data needed, one can use Swagger.
 ![Endpoint](images/endpoint_consume.png)
-15. Apache benchmark shows statistics about the model performance which can be used as a baseline for potential further improvement
+8. Apache benchmark shows statistics about the model performance which can be used as a baseline for potential further improvement
 ![Apache benchmark](images/benchmark.png)
-17. Pipeline
+9. Pipeline
+At the end, here are somescreenshots showing the published pipeline as a service and the information needed call it.
 ![Pipeline](images/pipeline.png)
 ![Pipeline](images/pipeline_created.png)
 ![Pipeline](images/pipeline_run.png)